 Frequently Asked Questions

-A tradeline describes any consumer’s credit account status and activity – for example, a credit card account or auto loan.
+A tradeline is any consumer’s credit account status and activity – for example, a credit card account or auto loan.
 Tradeline information includes names of companies where the applicant has accounts, the date that the accounts were opened, credit limits, accounts types, balances owed, and payment histories.

 Adding an authorized user is legal.
 The process is explained the primary cardholder’s credit card agreement.